 The student will create a Population, Intervention, Comparison, and Outcome (PICO) question and include a 50–75-word paragraph explaining how the topic is linked to evidence-based practice.
 Current APA format must be used, and a reference list of 3–5 peer-reviewed, primary research articles must be included.

-There will be 2 duplicate parts to this assignment.
-For each part, the student will use the provided article matrix template to evaluate at least 5 primary research articles.
+The student will use the provided article matrix template to evaluate a minimum of 5 primary research articles.

 The student will write a 500–800-word introduction to a literature review using current APA format.
 This assignment must contain at least 2 references to primary research articles.
 In addition, a title page and reference list must be included.